Course Outline

 - Minimum Business Continuity Objective (MBCO)

-- Business Impact Analysis
+- Business Impact Analysis for government and organizational preparedness

-- Continuity Requirements Analysis
+- Continuity requirements analysis

-- Risk Assessment
+- Risk assessment methodologies

-- Evaluation of Options
+- Evaluation of strategic options

 4. Determining the Business Continuity Strategy (Design)